FreeGaze/EfficientGaze/README.md

 * ex.
 Ubuntu 20.04

 ### Dataset preparation
-In our implementation, to efficiently obtain DCT coefficents of the original RGB images, we proprocess the dataset by saving all the images in the format of .jpg.
+In our implementation, to efficiently obtain DCT coefficients of the original RGB images, we preprocess the dataset by saving all the images in the format of .jpg.
 We then use jpeg2dct to directly read DCT coefficients from a jpg image in the training and testing stages.
-Moreover, we apply facial landmark detection to locate the positions of eyes and save the coordinates of periocular bounding boxes for each images as numpy arraies.
+Moreover, we apply facial landmark detection to locate the positions of eyes and save the coordinates of periocular bounding boxes for each image as numpy arrays.

 ### Codes
 * The file Contrastive_gaze_representation_learning.ipynb contains the main function for contrastive gaze representation learning.